YiFangwan/kernel/doc/docutils/salomepypkg.rst

 * ``salome.kernel``: helper functions for manipulating the SALOME study and its components (SComponents and SObject).
-This provides also general purpose utilities as a simple logging, a threading helper.
+This provides also general purpose utilities for logging and threading.
 * ``salome.gui``:  helper functions to manipulate the graphical representation of studies and the general behavior of the graphical interface.
 This provides also generic templates for implementing